Last updated

-Third-Party Risk Management (TPRM) is the process of analyzing and minimizing risks associated with outsourcing to third-party vendors or service providers.
+Third-Party Risk Management (TPRM) analyzes and minimizes risks associated with outsourcing to third-party vendors or service providers.
+Because third-party relationships are vital to business operations, Third-Party Risk Management is an essential component of all Cybersecurity programs.

 What is a Third-Party?